 Eating disorders such as anorexia nervosa and bulimia nervosa are serious mental health problems.
 They can have severe psychological, physical and social consequences.
 Children and young people with an eating disorder often have other mental health problems (for example, anxiety or depression) which also need to be treated in order to get the best outcomes.

-The Access and Waiting Time Standard for Children and Young People with an Eating Disorder was published in 2015.
-The standard states that by 2020, 95% of children and young people (up to the age of 19) referred for assessment or treatment for an eating disorder should receive NICE-approved treatment within 1 week if the case is urgent, and 4 weeks if the case is routine/non-urgent.
+The Access and Waiting Time Standard for Children and Young People with an Eating Disorder was published in 2015, and applies to children and young people up to the age of 19.
+The standard states that by 2020, 95% of those referred for assessment or treatment for an eating disorder should receive NICE-approved treatment within one week in urgent cases, and four weeks in routine/non-urgent cases.
 The ability of services to meet this standard has been monitored since 2016.

-Between Q1 2016-17 and Q1 2018-19, the percentage of patients starting urgent treatment within one week of referral increased from 64.9% to 74.7%.
-The proportion of routine cases starting treatment within four weeks of referral also increased over time, from 65.1% in Q1 2016-17 to 81.2% in Q1 2018-19.
-Despite this improvement, progress has stalled in recent quarters and waiting times need to be reduced further if the 95% target is to be met in 2020.
+Between Q1 2016/17 and Q1 2020/21, the percentage of children and young people starting urgent treatment within one week of referral increased from 65% to 88%.
+The percentage of routine cases starting treatment within four weeks of referral also increased over this period, from 65% in Q1 2016/17 to a high of 90% in Q2 2020/21.

 About this data